malleyeno/malleyeno.github.io/_posts/2023-11-05-Clothing_and_VRM_in_Blender_and_VNyan.md

+---
+title: Clothing and VRM with Blender and VNyan
+---
 Getting clothing to work on VRM models is a bit tricky.
 But we discovered a way to make toggleable clothes [while I was streaming updates to my model over on Twitch!](https://www.twitch.tv/malle_yeno) We discovered a way to customize your VRM in Blender to have clothes, and them turn them on/off in VNyan.
 These are my rough notes on how to make this happen.
 I might refine this more in the future!

 ## In Blender